Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Introduction

 Because of the symmetry the mean numbers can be expressed in terms of the Maxwell (invariant) scalar for the electric field and the spacetime curvature, which have the correct limits of the Minkowski space and pure dS space without an electric field, and whose leading Boltzmann factor is given by the ratio of the Maxwell scalar to the scalar curvature square.
 The exact Schwinger formulas may shed light on understanding how the Maxwell field strongly couples to the spacetime curvature and vice versa.
-Remarkably, the mean numbers for spinors shows the reciprocal relation: the mean number in the dS space is the inverse of that in AdS space provided that the curvature is analytically continued.
-We apply the phase-integral formulation to explain a physical origin of the leading Boltzmann factor as contributions from simple poles in a complex plane of time (space).
+Remarkably, our results reveal that the mean number of produced scalars or spinors satisfies a reciprocal relation: upon analytic continuation of the curvature, the mean number in dS space becomes the inverse of that in AdS space and vice versa.\footnote{The reciprocality of Schwinger effect between the dS and AdS space in this paper and also the spatial and temporal Sauter-type electric fields should not be confused with the reciprocity relations in thermodynamics, such as the Maxwell and the Onsager-Casimir reciprocity relations~\cite{1945RvMP...17..343C}.} We apply the phase-integral formulation to explain a physical origin of the leading Boltzmann factor as contributions from simple poles of frequency or momentum in a complex plane of time (space).

 The organization of this paper is as follows.
 In section~\ref{global_dS} we study the Schwinger pair production for scalars and spinors produced by a uniform electric field in the global coordinates of ${\rm dS}_2$.
 In section~\ref{global_AdS} the mean numbers for scalars and spinors produced by a uniform electric field are found in the global coordinates of ${\rm AdS}_2$.
 In section~\ref{planar} we find the mean number of spinor production in the planar coordinates of ${\rm (A)dS}_2$.
-In section~\ref{reciprocal} we discuss the reciprocal relation between the mean numbers both in the global ${\rm dS}_2$ and ${\rm AdS}_2$ and in the planar ${\rm dS}_2$ and ${\rm AdS}_2$.
+In section~\ref{reciprocal} we discuss the reciprocal relation between the mean numbers of scalars and spinors both in the global ${\rm dS}_2$ and ${\rm AdS}_2$ and in the planar ${\rm dS}_2$ and ${\rm AdS}_2$.
 In section~\ref{phase_integral} we give a physical interpretation of the Schwinger formulas in the phase-integral formulation.
 In section~\ref{conclusion} we discuss the physics of the Schwinger production of spinors and scalars.